qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Expression in Size spinbox |nix|

-If you click on the second level in the :guilabel:`Symbol layers` dialog a 'Data-defined override' is possible.
+If you click on the second level in the :guilabel:`Symbol layers` dialog a 'Data-defined override' for nearly all settings is possible.
 When using a data-defined color one may want to link the color to a field 'budged'.
 Here a comment functionality is inserted.
 ::